Patients & Caregivers

 What is Mucosal Melanoma?

 Because mucosal melanoma is a rare disease and one that occurs in areas of the body that aren’t always comfortable to discuss, it can be challenging to find information and support.
 The MRF created the #OutOfTheShadows awareness campaign to feature patient stories, mucosal melanoma facts and additional educational resources.
-Read a guest blog post from self-described mucosal melanoma “thriver” James H. here, and click below to meet additional members of the mucosal melanoma community.
+Read a guest blog post from self-described mucosal melanoma “thriver” James H. here, and learn more about additional members of the mucosal melanoma community through this video.

 Approximately 50% of mucosal melanomas begin in the head and neck region, 25% begin in the ano-rectal region and 20% begin in the female genital tract.
 The remaining 5% include the esophagus, gallbladder, bowel, conjunctiva and urethra.1